 How do I Apply?

-Applications should be submitted online through UCAS – www.ucas.com .
-You can submit your application from 18th October 2016.
+Applications should be submitted online through UCAS which can be accessed directly through our page on the Find postgraduate teacher training site.
 Our UCAS code is 1DS and the course code is 28CN.

 Your application will be shortlisted and if you meet our entry requirements you will be invited to an interview at John Donne.
 A final decision on your application will be made within 40 working days of us receiving your application.